latolukasz/beeorm-doc/docs/guide/entities.md

 ### Defining entity table name

-By default, BeORM uses entity struct name as a MySQL table name.
+By default, BeeORM uses entity struct name as a MySQL table name.
 You can define your own name using `table=table_name` tag setting:

 ```go{2}